PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 ### On Your Local Machine (e.g., laptop)

+Open a terminal.
 Change the working directory and examine the script:

 ```
 $ cd hpc_beginning_workshop/00_quick_start